mickeybeurskens/fullstackopen-course/part4/blog_list/README.md

 # Blog List
-List your favorite blogs and vote on the best blogs out there!
+List your favorite blogs and vote on the best blogs out there